 If you have any interesting historic information about Sandbach Park including any pictures which you would like to share please contact: firstname.lastname@example.org (Please note, publishing on the website is not guaranteed.)

-In 2011 the Park Steering Committee started its programme of improving the facilities within the park with the installation of a junior play area up to the age of 15 containing 5 items of equipment and seating.
+In 2011 the Park Steering Committee started its programme of improving the facilities within the park, with the installation of a junior play area, suitable for those up to the age of 15.
 The toddlers play area then followed within the sensory garden area along with new picnic tables to replace the old toddler equipment that was badly damaged by fire.

-The old fire damaged toddler play area was tarmacked/grassed and replaced by a dedicated picnic area on the northern boundary of the park including a picnic bench to include wheelchair users.
-A vendor selling ice cream and light refreshments is situated in this area to encourage users to extend their stay during weekends and school holidays.
+A dedicated picnic area has been created, on the northern boundary of the park including a picnic bench to include wheelchair users.
+A vendor selling ice cream and light refreshments, for visitors convenience, trades during weekends and school holidays.

 The toilet block adjacent to the main entrance was subject to a complete refit in 2012 and now provides for disabled use as well as baby change facilities.

 In 2013 it was identified that footpath restoration and improvement was required.
-The first phase of this was to reduce the gradient from the access link at Adlington Drive through the park to the main town.
-This was tendered and completed in November 2014.
+The first phase, in 2014, was to reduce the gradient from the access link at Adlington Drive through the park to the main town.
+Since which time there has been further works improving accessibility for all.

 Within the toddler play area a new and sensory garden a border has been redesigned to attract bees, birds and butterflies, with bird feeders in place.

-2015 sees a new concrete table tennis table.
+2015 saw a new concrete table tennis table.
 The latest addition to the park is the new boules pitch located to the South East of the site near to the tennis courts.
 There is also a soccer gaol post.